 For those of you unfamiliar with the Exeter Bach Society, we are a mixed-voice (SATB) choir specialising in the works of Johann Sebastian Bach.
 Three concerts are performed each year with orchestral / soloist support as required from some of the best professional musicians in the South West and further afield.
-Additionally we host instrument/ vocal recitals, talks by acclaimed speakers and an annual public choral workshop with a conductor of national (and sometimes international) repute.
+Additionally we host instrumental / vocal recitals, talks by acclaimed speakers and an annual public choral workshop with a conductor of national repute.
 Importantly, also, we are one of the very few choirs which still performs J S Bach’s cantatas in their original format as a part of a church service.
-You will see, therefore, that we offer a programme of immense variety and interest.

-We look forward to welcoming newcomers and established friends alike to some or all of our concerts and events in 2018/9, and in the meantime wish you a very relaxing summer.
+We look forward to welcoming newcomers and established friends alike to our concerts and events in 2021.